DevExpress/dotnet-eud/interface-elements-for-web/articles/spreadsheet/data-presentation/filtering.md

 title: Filtering
 ---
 # Filtering
-You can use filtering commands located on the **Data** tab in the **Sort & Filter** group to activate filtering, reapply the filter, or completely remove all filters in a worksheet.
+You can use filtering commands on the **Data** tab in the **Sort & Filter** group to activate filtering, reapply a filter, or remove all the filters in a worksheet.

 ![EUD_ASPxSpreadsheet_DataMenu](../../../images/img26346.png)

-To enable filtering, focus a cell in a table to filter and click the **Filter** button.
+To enable filtering, focus the cell you can to filter and click **Filter**.

 Once filtering is turned on, click an arrow in the column header to choose a filter for the column.